lucaswinningham/recipes/entrees/spaghetti.md

 #### Method

-- [ ] 1.
-In a dutch oven over medium-low heat, allow olive oil to come up to temperature.
+1. In a dutch oven over medium-low heat, allow olive oil to come up to temperature.
 Add onion, garlic, red pepper flakes, oregano and sauté until onions are translucent, about 3-5 minutes.
-- [ ] 2.
-Stir in tomato paste and cook for 1-2 minutes.
+2. Stir in tomato paste and cook for 1-2 minutes.
-- [ ] 3.
-Reduce heat to low and add tomatoes, crushing them in the dutch oven and stirring.
+3. Reduce heat to low and add tomatoes, crushing them in the dutch oven and stirring.
 Add the basil.
-- [ ] 4.
+4. Simmer for 1-2 hours.
+5. Remove the basil and add butter.
+Stir until the butter is melted.
+Salt and pepper to taste.

-## Caesar Pesto
+## Meatballs

 #### Ingredients

+- [ ] 2 lbs ground beef
+- [ ] 2 eggs, beaten
-- [ ] 2/3 cup caesar dressing
+- [ ] 1 cup breadcrumbs
-- [ ] 1/3 cup pesto
+- [ ] 1/2 cup parmesan cheese, grated
+- [ ] 2 tsps salt
+- [ ] 1 tsp pepper
+- [ ] 1 tsp italian seasoning
+- [ ] 1 tsp garlic powder
+- [ ] 1 tsp onion powder

 #### Method

-- [ ] 1.
-In a mixing bowl, mix all ingredients together.
+1. In a mixing bowl, fold all ingredients together until homogeneous.

 # Italian Sub